Rob Moody

-Rob Moody also known professionally by his stage name Robelinda or Robelinda2 (born 23 November 1977) is an Australian YouTuber, cricket enthusiast, freestyle archive collector, editor and guitarist.
-He is well known in the cricketing circles especially among the ardent cricket fans for his huge collection of old cricket content and coverage and videos.
-He owns and runs a YouTube channel titled ‘’’Roblinda2’’ which he uses to upload several cricket footages and he is also often called by the name of his YouTube channel than his real name.
-His YouTube channel Robelinda2 is also regarded as the largest ever cricket archival channel in the world.

-It is also believed that he in fact has a large collection of cricket archives in his possession than the combined videos possessed by the International Cricket Council and other respective cricket boards.
+Rob Moody (born 23 November 1977) is an Australian YouTuber and cricket enthusiast.
+He is known for his collection of old cricket footage.
+His YouTube channel titled Robelinda2 ia one of the largest cricket archival channels in the world, possibly larger than that of the International Cricket Council.
+He has been praised for his contributions to the growth of cricket.
+He had more than a million subscribers before his channel was terminated on 5 November 2023 after a series of copyright strikes.
+Following the termination of Robelinda2 in November 2023, a devoted fan of Rob Moody created a new YouTube channel named Robelinda 2 with the handle @robelinda6.
+The channel aimed to preserve and reupload much of Moody's 40-year archive of cricket footage that had been shared on Robelinda2.
+Over time, Robelinda6 became the de facto continuation of Moody's legacy, restoring access to rare and historic cricket clips for the global cricketing community.

 Robelinda2 is also often deemed as the most sought-after YouTube cricket channel over the years.
 Some analysts, experts and critics consider him as someone who had contributed immensely to the prosperity and growth of cricket way beyond the efforts of global cricketing body, International Cricket Council.
 He is also considered as cricket's greatest librarian and also fondly remembered as cricket's YouTube hero.
 As of February 2022, he has approximately 1.01 million subscribers.